 Are Porto and Lisbon good places to live?

-Porto and Lisbon are excellent places to live or buy real estate.
+Porto and Lisbon are excellent places to live or buy property.

 Key benefits include: